Felipe-Lohan/Dungeon_World/Read_me_-_Streamlined_Playbooks.txt

 Changes – İmmolator:

-•The “Firebrand” & “Fanning The Flames” moves were unified, scaling-up itself automatically.
+•The “Firebrand” & “Fanning The Flames” moves were were streamlined.
 Also, İ made clear that choosing multiple targets must be BEFORE rolling.

 ***